 IPP Job Password Repertoire

-Status: Draft
+Status: Final

 Abstract: This whitepaper defines new IPP attributes to allow a Printer supporting the "job-password" attribute to more specifically articulate the repertoire of allowable values it will accept.

 This document is a White Paper.
 For a definition of a "White Paper", see: http://ftp.pwg.org/pub/pwg/general/pwg-process30.pdf